That’s how long it’s estimated until climate change could spell the end of coffee.

 We’re exploring new products and new ways, so we can enjoy coffee longer.

-At Griffiths Brothers, we are roasting darker to achieve better cut through.
+We are roasting darker to achieve better cut through.
 With more than 80% of coffees served with milk, better milk cut through means reducing the required dose in the grip handle to get the same result.
 It also means less coffee waste and extended bean life span.

 Through investment in cutting edge roasting technology, we can now roast bigger batches - up to 120 kg at a time - reducing our emissions, reducing our impact.